3 Black passengers sue American Airlines after alleging racial discrimination following odor complaint

 The lawsuit also cites other recent incidents where passengers have alleged discrimination by American Airlines and references a 2017 NAACP travel advisory urging members not to fly on the airline, which was lifted eight months later.

-But Veal said it is his belief that if it had been a White person, the situation probably wouldn't have happened.
+But Veal said he believes that if it had been a White person, the situation probably wouldn't have happened.

 "We were discriminated against.
 The entire situation was racist," he said.